CHAPTER 7: ETHICS

 3. Therefore, morality is not objective.

 In Premise 1 the relativist asks us if the notion of objective morality makes any sense if people always behave in radically different ways.
-Objective morality may indeed be a pretty thought, but if it doesn’t reflect reality, then it is only a pretty thought.
+Objective morality may indeed be an interesting idea, but if it doesn’t reflect reality, then it is only an interesting idea.
 According to Premise 2, anthropological studies clearly show the enormous diversity in moral attitudes throughout the world.
 We regularly read about strange moral practices of foreign cultures, such as women who are stoned to death for having premarital sex.
 This makes us cringe on our side of the world, but people in the foreign country itself believe they are defending moral values that hold together their society.
-We have no choice, the relativist concludes, but to reject moral objectivism and accept moral relativism as the only real alternative.
+The relativist concludes from this that we have no choice but to reject moral objectivism and accept moral relativism as the only real alternative.

 How might moral objectivists respond to this argument?
-Regarding Premise 1, according to objectivists, some people and societies are evil, and it’s no surprise that they concoct their own self-serving standards.
+Right off, objectivists would reject Premise 1.
+Many people and societies are evil, objectivists argue, and it’s no surprise that they fabricate their own self-serving standards.
 Human nature is inherently flawed, perhaps because we are constructed out of flimsy material stuff, or perhaps because we are psychologically crippled.
-In either case, there is a barrier between us and the higher realm of moral truth, and weak people will wallow in their human-made filth.
+In either case, there is a barrier between us and the higher realm of moral truth, and weak people will wallow in their human-made filth rather than make the effort to seek out objective morality.

 The Moderate Compromise

-The objectivist and relativist positions described above are rather extreme positions: either all moral values are unchanging, or all moral values are ever-changing human inventions.
-In spite of the enormous popularity of these extreme views, it seems that concessions are needed on both sides.
+Both objectivism and relativism have their appeals, but both have conceptual weaknesses.
+Might there be a way to resolve the conflict between them?
+Part of the problem is that both positions as described above are extreme: either all moral values are unchanging, or all moral values are ever-changing human inventions.
+It seems that concessions are needed on both sides.
 Contrary to objectivists, cultural attitudes about some serious issues really do vary greatly, and it’s unreasonable to hunt for objective values that underlie these.
-For example, some societies feel that premarital sex and homosexuality are perfectly permissible; in other societies these are capital offences.
+For example, some societies feel that premarital sex and homosexuality are perfectly normal and morally permissible; other societies feel that these violate the natural order of things and are punishable by death.
 However, contrary to relativists, some values appear consistently in human societies.
-This is so with prohibitions against murder and stealing.
-These values may not necessarily be grounded in the spirit-realm, but they are indeed universally endorsed within human societies – even though they are not always followed.
+Again, this is so with prohibitions against murder and stealing.
+These values may not necessarily be grounded in the spirit-realm, but they are indeed universally endorsed within human societies, even though they are not always followed.

 There are two ways that we might mediate between extreme objectivism and extreme relativism.
 The first assumes that there are at least some objectively-grounded moral standards, which are fixed and unchanging.
 These standards, though, are few in number and very general in nature.
 Examples are that we should educate our children, avoid harming others, and help others in need.
 However, it is left to individual societies to interpret these abstract standards and derive more specific moral rules from these.
 For example, when attempting to clarify the moral obligation to educate our children, some societies may mandate compulsory public education as a way of teaching children; others may assign the task to parents in the home.
 Similarly, when interpreting the general moral standard that we should avoid harming others, societies might disagree as to what counts as “harm”.
 There is thus objectivity, permanence and universality with the most general moral principles.
 At the same time, though, there is relativity with the specific moral rules that we derive from these.

-Taken separately or together as a package, the above two compromises may help bridge the gap between our conflicting intuitions between objectivism and relativism.
-Ultimately, though, neither completely settles the issue, since at some level we’d still want to ask whether any moral values are completely permanent and unchanging.
+Taken separately or together as a package, the above two compromises may help bridge the gap between our conflicting intuitions between moral objectivism and moral relativism.
+While making these concessions may not completely resolve the contest between the two views, it will at least narrow the points of dispute.

 The question is certainly an interesting one, but what does it have to do with morality?
 The answer is embedded in a basic moral principle: ought implies can.
 Decoded, this means that we are morally obligated to do only those things that we are capable of doing.
-It makes sense to say that I’m morally obligated to avoid shoplifting since that is within my power.
-However, it does not make sense to say that I personally am responsible for curing cancer; lacking the required biochemical expertise, it’s not within my power to even attempt this, let alone accomplish this.
-Suppose, now, someone said that I have an obligation to donate to charity from completely altruistic motives – with no expectation of a tax break or any other benefit.
+It makes sense to say that I’m morally obligated to avoid stealing since that is within my power.
+However, it does not make sense to say that I personally am responsible for curing cancer.
+For, since I lack the required biochemical expertise, it’s not within my power to even attempt this, let alone accomplish this.
+Suppose, now, someone said that I have an obligation to donate to charity from completely altruistic motives, with no expectation of a tax break or any other benefit.
 Fulfilling that obligation depends in part on whether I’m psychologically capable of acting altruistically.
-This, though, is precisely what the egoist would deny.
-In short, if I am locked into behaving selfishly, then I have no moral responsibility to ever behave altruistically.
+This, though, is precisely what the egoist would deny and, so, if I am locked into behaving selfishly, then I have no moral responsibility to ever behave altruistically.
+When I do show kindness towards others, it's only because there is some benefit in it for me personally.
+In short, if psychological altruism is true, then the standard of moral conduct is pretty high, whereas if psychological egoism is true, then it is much lower.
+We will consider the arguments on both sides.

 The Case for Egoism

-One of the more notorious defenders of egoism was British philosopher Thomas Hobbes (1588–1679).
+One of the more notorious defenders of egoism was British philosopher Thomas Hobbes (1588–1679), who boldly state, "of the voluntary acts of every man the object is some good to himself” (Leviathan, 14:8).
 Hobbes believed that human beings are biological machines that follow the same kind of physical laws that make clocks run.
-Our thought processes and actions are governed by our physiological makeup, and if we want to truly understand why we behave as we do, we must look to biology.
+Our thought processes and actions are governed by our physiological construction, and if we want to truly understand why we behave as we do, we must look to biology.
 He describes in detail how our various biologically-based emotions drive our conduct, and he makes clear that selfishness is the dominant motive behind our choices.
 Our instinctive selfishness emerges most dramatically, according to Hobbes, when life’s necessities such as food and shelter are in scarce supply and we quickly compete to acquire them before our rivals do.

 1. If we can adequately explain some phenomenon with one principle rather than two, then we should reject the second principle.